 Multilingualism is deeply anchored in the societies of Lower Casamance, where it is both cause and effect of a number of social practices.
 Caused by the need for strategic, multiple, and versatile alliances between the small, family-based groups that populate this area, the many networks in which its inhabitants have engaged through the known history of the region have in turn created a social habitus geared towards a great openness to languages and multilingualism.
 Among the social practices that nurture multilingualism in the entire region are exogamous marriages, widespread child fostering and ritual, professional, religious and economic mobility.
 All these exchanges occur across imaginary language borders and at a small, local, scale; yet every local setting has its own characteristic language ecology.
 Through the ethnographic and sociolinguistic study of individuals’ linguistic biographies and trajectories, we were able to arrive at a fine-grained understanding of individuals’ personal language socialisation throughout their lives.

-An important milestone was reached when we understood how language indexes identity at the local level.
+Another important milestone was reached when we understood how language indexes identity at the local level.
 Shared social and cultural aspects of identity have been well studied by historians and anthropologists for Casamance and the Upper Guinea Coast.
 Material culture, myths of origin, religious practices, etc., have converged throughout the region and cross-cut ethnic and linguistic borders.
 Ethnic groups, only recently introduced in the wake of French colonisation, have only limited relevance for linguistic and cultural patterns.
 We studied how hamlets, villages, quarters or entire areas are nominally associated by their inhabitants with one language or language cluster.
 This language is the language of the (remembered) founding clan, a connection that we reflect in the term patrimonial language developed within the project (Lüpke 2018b).
-The association with a patrimonial lineage does not reflect actual language use but reveals the nominal or identity language(s) of the founding clan or claims of particular groups to first-comer status, signalling land ownership and the authority to settle strangers.
-Via a process of patrimonial deixis, the language of the first settlers becomes associated with the entire space, thus indexing a political unit under the control of the first settlers, not reflecting the late-comers or settled strangers inhabiting it.
+The association with a patrimonial lineage does not reflect its actual language use but the nominal or identity language(s) of the founding clan, indexing its claims to first-comer status, land ownership and the authority to settle strangers.
+Via a process of patrimonial deixis (Lüpke 2018b), the language of the first settlers becomes associated with the entire space, thus indexing a political unit under the control of the first settlers, not reflecting the late-comers or settled strangers inhabiting it.
 The link to land rights and patrimony entails that the patrimonial language is only made visible in contexts where first-comer status is emphasised, for instance in rituals connected to the land and ceremonies at ancestral shrines.

-Crossroads research has shown that ethnic and linguistic identities are extremely local, malleable and relational (Goodchild 2016, Lüpke 2016).
+Crossroads research has shown that ethnic and linguistic identities are extremely malleable, relational and place-dependent (Goodchild 2016, Lüpke 2016).
 Seemingly stable concepts such as named languages and named ethnic groups are constantly reanalysed and restructured in response to sociopolitical process from the local to the national level.
 These observations have prompted us to integrate the dimensions of temporality, scale and perspective into our research paradigm and to develop approaches to the study of language contact that turn them into an integral part of our method (Goodchild 2019, Lüpke & Watson forthcoming, Weidl 2019).
 Capturing village-based settings not as hosting a homogeneous language community but speech communities sharing norms and etiquettes for the situated use of multiple languages has consequences for language vitality and language revitalisation research.
 Rural multilingualism is not always a symptom of a former monolingual polity in decline but an outcome of prolonged multilingualism in societies in which co-habitation is not, or only very recently, based on the creation or imagination of a monolingual speech- and language community (Lüpke 2016b, 2017, 2018a, 2019).
-The maintenance of prolonged rural multilingualism makes the Lower Casamance a prime example of small-scale multilingualim (Lüpke 2016b).
+The maintenance of prolonged rural multilingualism makes the Lower Casamance a prime example of small-scale multilingualism (Lüpke 2016b).